Travel Trends in the New Future of Travel!

 “We long to travel again and I strongly believe, now more than ever, that those of us with wanderlust in our souls will still want to escape what we might now consider to be a captive lifestyle in favour of expanding our horizons when, of course, it’s again safe to do so.”The Backpacking Housewife

-In the short term at least – information from all the surveys currently being done by the travel industry indicate that most people – that’s 70% according to travel agents – now plan to stay in their home country during the summer of 2021.
+In the short term at least – information from all the surveys currently being done by the travel industry indicate that most people – that’s 70% according to travel agents – plan to stay in their home country during 2021.

 Good Housekeeping magazine calls it exploring ‘the wonders on our doorstep.’